krahets/hello-algo/en/docs/chapter_array_and_linkedlist/ram_and_cache.md

 Overall, **hard disks are used for long-term storage of large amounts of data, memory is used for temporary storage of data being processed during program execution, and cache is used to store frequently accessed data and instructions** to improve program execution efficiency.
 Together, they ensure the efficient operation of computer systems.

-As shown in the Figure 4-10 , during program execution, data is read from the hard disk into memory for CPU computation.
+As shown in Figure 4-10, during program execution, data is read from the hard disk into memory for CPU computation.
 The cache can be considered a part of the CPU, **smartly loading data from memory** to provide fast data access to the CPU, significantly enhancing program execution efficiency and reducing reliance on slower memory.

 ![Data flow between hard disk, memory, and cache](ram_and_cache.assets/computer_storage_devices.png){ class="animation-figure" }